‘GTA Online’ Heist Vehicle Unlock Requirements Completely Removed

 As the online option of Grand Theft Auto V continues to progress, players of GTA Online welcome regular updates with new modes, items, fixes, and changes to the multiplayer world.
 Earlier this month, developer Rockstar Games announced that vehicles locked behind heist mission requirements can now be purchased without having to complete the heist.

 In the update, a “Buy It Now” option was added to heist vehicles for players looking to pick up one, or more, of the unique vehicles without having to worry about finding a group to finish the associated heist.
 This includes trucks like the HVY Insurgent Pick-Up and the Karin Technical alongside several other vehicles like the Armored Karin Kuruma and the Lampadati Casco.
-Even aircraft previously locked behind completion of certain heists are available immediately according to the official website.
+Even aircraft previously locked behind completion of certain heists are available immediately, according to the official website.

 GTA Online players that have previously completed heists or those that plan on finishing one before the purchase of a heist vehicle will still benefit from their efforts, though.
 These cars, trucks, and aircraft are much cheaper for a player that completes or has completed the associated heist before purchase.
 Those that skip doing the heists and use the “Buy It Now” option will pay a higher price than those that complete them.